 - The Box Studio is a dynamic studio and gallery in downtown Galesburg.
 Located in a refurbished industrial building, the Box also serves as a teaching gallery, where students gain experience planning and installing exhibits of their work.
 The Box provides individual studio spaces for advanced studio art students and visiting artists.
 Each fall, the Box houses an artist-in-residence who works individually with advanced students, while producing their own work for a culminating exhibit.
 The Box also hosts events, including history exhibits, dance and music performances, and readings.

 - Nova Singers was founded in 1986 by Laura Lane (professor of music at Knox) and is a 20-voice ensemble with a nation-wide reputation for expressiveness, virtuosity and innovative programming.
 The ensemble has produced six professional recordings, and each year produces an eight-concert series in two locations - four in Galesburg and four in the Quad Cities.

-- Knox-Galesburg Symphony (KGS) is in its 60th season this year.
+- Knox-Galesburg Symphony (KGS) offered its first subscription series in 1951.
 The KGS is a three-time recipient of the Illinois Orchestra of the Year Award and Conductor of the Year Award (Bruce Polay, professor of music at Knox) among many other honors and awards.